Film/Television Production

 Credits 3

 This class is a hands-on introductory video editing course.
-The student learns the principles and techniques of video editing, cuts, dissolves, sound effects, and special effects used in completing a television/video production.
+Students learn the principles and techniques of video editing, cuts, dissolves, sound effects, and special effects used in completing a television/video production.
 This course explores techniques that can be applied in a range of non-linear editing programs, including ADOBE premiere, Final Cut and DaVinci Resolve.
 (Previously CO 300).

 FT 346: Television Production